Romanx/blog/input/posts/stubble-helpers.md

     - CSharp
     - Stubble
     - Mustache
-Lead: Custom made tools for your templates
+Lead: Custom made helpers for your mustache templates
 ---

 Another post, another long delay.
 In my last post I teased that I'd been working on another extension to Stubble which would add [handlebars](https://handlebarsjs.com/) style helpers to your mustache templates.